pongpatapee/educationalsp/README.md

 # Educationalsp

-Creating an LSP from scratch for leanring purposes.
+Creating an LSP from scratch for learning purposes.
 By TJDevries